Michigan State Spartans Odds

 Michigan State Over/Unders

-Betting on Spartans overs was a better way to make money in 2020, as their last-placed defense allowing 35.1 points per game led to overs winning five of their seven games.
-Since over/unders are bets on how many points are scored between both teams in a game, a bad defense is just as helpful as a good offense for over bets.
+Betting on Spartans overs was not very lucrative for bettors in 2022, as they only went over on 41.7% of their games (5-7 record).
+Over/unders are bets on how many points are scored between both teams in a game, a bad defense is just as helpful as a good offense for over bets.
+Unfortunately, Michigan State bettors couldn't rely on either with Sparty.

 If you bet over 51 for the MSU vs. Ohio State game, for example, and the Spartans lost, 48-13, the 61 points scored means that your bet won.
 For under 51 bettors, the teams needed to combine for 50 or fewer, while a scoring output of exactly 51 would be a tie for both sides of the bet.